Ginkaku-ji (Silver Pavilion) in Kyoto

 Facts & Figures

-Ginkaku-ji Temple also know as "Temple of the Silver Pavilion" is one of the most famous Zen temples in Kyoto, besides Kinkaku-ji and Kiyomizu-dera.
-The temple area and its buildings are a perfect showcase for the Higashiyama Culture of Muromachi period (1338–1573).
+Ginkaku-ji Temple also known as "Temple of the Silver Pavilion" is one of the most famous Zen temples in Kyoto, besides Kinkaku-ji and Kiyomizu-dera.
+The temple area and its buildings are a perfect showcase for the Higashiyama Culture of the Muromachi period (1338 – 1573).
+It was a time when traditional arts flourished like tea ceremonies, ikebana (flower arrangement), Noh theater, Japanese garden and landscape design, and poetry.
+Ginkaku-ji was at the center of the movement with the support of his founder shogun Ashikaga Yoshimasa (1436 - 1490).
 The architectural highlight is the two-story Kannon Hall (Ginkaku, Silver Pavilion).
-In the beginning it was planned to cover the exterior of the hall in silver foil, but this plan was never realised because of the death of its founder shogun Ashikaga Yoshimasa (1436 – 1490) in 1490.
+In the beginning, it was planned to cover the exterior of the hall in silver foil, but this plan was never realized because of the Onin war (1477 - 1487) and later the death of Ashikaga Yoshimasa in 1490.
+But it is exactly this imperfection that makes Ginkaku-ji so beautiful.
+This special aesthetic is called wabi-sabi in Japanese.
 Ginkaku-ji has the status of a UNESCO World Heritage Site.
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

-The sand garden ("Sea of Silver Sand") of Ginkaku-ji has become particularly well known for the massive sand cone called "Moon Viewing Platform” (Ginshadan) which symbolize Mount Fuji.
-The whole temple complex with its beautiful moos and dry sand gardens, Silver Pavilion and 6 smaller structures was one of the highlights of my Kyoto temple tour.
-Ginkaku-ji is also at the starting point of the very popular Philosopher's Walk in Kyoto.
-It is a must see destination during your visit, especially in the cherry blossom season (April - May).
+The sand garden ("Sea of Silver Sand") of Ginkaku-ji has become particularly well known for the massive sand cone called "Moon Viewing Platform” (Ginshadan) which symbolizes Mount Fuji.
+The whole temple complex with its beautiful moos and dry sand gardens, bamboo groves, Silver Pavilion, and 6 smaller structures was one of the highlights of my Kyoto temple tour.
+Ginkaku-ji is also at the starting point of the very popular Philosopher's Walk near Chion-in Temple, Nanzenji Temple, and Heian Jingu Shrine in Kyoto.
+It is a must-see destination during your visit, especially in the cherry blossom season (March - April).
+My tip: You have great views over the temple grounds and Kyoto from a hill behind the main buildings.

 • Ginkaku-ji